corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 3.0.0 Update for Stellaris version 3.3 "Libra"
     * Update Decrees to cost unity instead of influence
     * Integrate underlying game change - zombies cannot produce leaders
+* 4.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Integrate underlying game change - SALVAGER and SHROUDWALKER species classes do not use gender
+    * Reduce duplicated AI-weight code for Honored Protectors and Organic Advisors
-* 3.0.1 AI Rogue Servitors consider species with Numistic Administration as having leader traits (for purposes of creating Organic Advisors) when the mod Leader Traits: All Eligible Species Traits is also installed
+    * AI Rogue Servitors consider species with Numistic Administration as having leader traits (for purposes of creating Organic Advisors) when the mod Leader Traits: All Eligible Species Traits is also installed

 ## Source Code